 Graduate students need 72 semester hours to obtain a Ph.D.
 If you have taken graduate classes at another institution, you may be able to transfer credits to the UI and count these credits towards the 72 s.h.

 It is up to the Graduate College to approve these credits, not Chemistry's Director of Graduate Studies (DGS).
 The Graduate College usually makes this determination when you are accepted to study at the UI.
-If you have questions about the Graduate College acceptance of credits approval process, please contact Lindsay Elliott in the front office, at 335-0200.
+If you have questions about the Graduate College acceptance of credits approval process, please contact Lindsay Elliott, graduate coordinator, at 319-335-0200, or email@example.com.

 - Make sure the Graduate College accepted your transfer credits.